KevinABV63/cse15l-lab-reports/LabReport3.md

 $ find ./technical -mtime 3

 ```
 `find -mtime` looks for files modified three days ago.
-No files were created three days ago so there are no files printed.
+No files were modified three days ago so there are no files printed.

 ## `find -atime`
 ### Example 7